crystal-lang/crystal-book/docs/tutorials/basics/70_collections.md

 This time the pattern is a little more difficult to see but it's there!
 We can break the example as follows: First we declare a variable (let's call it "accumulator") with an initial value.
 Then as we go through the elements in the array, we "accumulate" the result of applying a method to the "accumulator" and the current element (in the first example the method was `+`, in the second was `||`)

-So, what we need is a method which can go through each element, starting with an `initial value` an applying a method to the `accumulated value` and said element.
+So, what we need is a method which can go through the collection, starting with an `initial value` and applying a binary operation between the `accumulated value` and the current element.

 Drumroll please ... the method is called [Enumerable#reduce](https://crystal-lang.org/api/latest/Enumerable.html#reduce%28%26%29-instance-method).